Dave Benson - Parking Services Group Manager

 Before joining PBOT in 1992, she was Area Engineer for the Federal Highway Administration and has worked in Salem, Oregon, Virginia and Maine.
 Christine has a Bachelor of Science in Civil Engineering from Syracuse University.
 Contact Christine Leon.

-Policy, Planning and Projects Group Manager
+Art Pearce - Policy, Planning and Projects Group Manager

 Art has been with PBOT since 1998.
 He started as Group Manager in December 2013.
 He oversees the Transportation Planning, Project Management, and Active Transportation & Safety divisions in the group, with a staff of over 70 people.
 The group guides transportation ideas through the long-range planning and policy, project development, and construction stages.